-Yannick Ackah is a recognized contemporary artist, and currently one of the most sought-after newcomer artists from Africa.
-His works have echoes of Picasso and Basquiat and were also immediately sold out at the Berlin Art Fair Positions and at his first Solo Show last September.
+Yannick Ackah (1992 in Yamoussoukro, Côte d'Ivoire) is a recognized contemporary artist and currently one of the most sought-after emerging artists in Africa.
+His works, reminiscent of Picasso and Basquiat, sold out immediately at the Positions art fair in Berlin and at his first solo exhibition last September.

-Various materials such as paper, newspaper and magazine articles or fabric, which he assembles in his works as in a collage, create the typical surface structure.
-They contribute to the three-dimensionality and depth of his works and add a dimension of everyday life and pop culture, which the artist playfully combines with traditional motifs.
+Various materials such as paper, newspaper and magazine articles, or fabric, which he assembles in a collage-like manner in his works, create the typical surface structure.
+They contribute to the three-dimensionality and depth of his works and add a dimension of everyday and popular culture, which the artist playfully combines with traditional motifs.

-In 2020 Yannick Ackah completed his art studies at I.N.S.A.A.C (Institut National Supérieur des Arts et de l'Action Culturelle) in Abidjan (Ivory Coast).
-Since then, he exhibited internationally and his works are part of prestigious private collections in France, Germany, Suisse, Spain, the United States, Japan and South Korea.
-In 2022 he was chosen to take part in the exhibition Aufatmen at Barlach Halle K, of the Landesverband Hamburger Galerien e.V., funded by the Department of Culture of the Free and Hanseatic City of Hamburg in Germany.
+Yannick Ackah graduated from the Ecole des Beaux-Arts in Abidjan (Ivory Coast) in 2020.
+Since then, he has exhibited internationally and his works are in prestigious public and private collections in France, Germany, Switzerland, Spain, the United States, Japan, China and South Korea.
+In 2022, he was selected for the exhibition Aufatmen in the Barlach Halle K of the Landesverband Hamburger Galerien e.V., which is sponsored by the Kulturbehörde der Freien und Hansestadt Hamburg.